METProject/met-linux/README.md

 ## Installation - INCOMPLETE DOCUMENTATION, PLEASE WAIT

 We recommend using [Docker](https://docs.docker.com/get-docker/) with [Docker Compose](https://docs.docker.com/compose/install/) to run the generator.
-However, you can still run it from source.and
+However, you can still run it from source (Nix is required to avoid issues!)

 ### Docker Compose (recommended)